Public Health

 Prostate cancer is cancer of the prostate, a small gland in the male reproductive system.

-Some men may have urinary problems, but some men don't have symptoms early on.
+Some may have urinary problems, but others don't have symptoms early on.
 If you have any health concerns, talk with your health care provider.

 The greatest risk factor for prostate cancer is increasing age.
 Other risk factors include having a father or brother with the disease and being African American.